mhoogveld/check_cisco_ip_sla/README.md

   * Added warning when checking unsupported IP SLA types.
   * IMPORTANT backward incompatible change: Repurposed the '--version' parameter from setting the snmp-version to displaying the scripts version.
     To specify the snmp version, use '-v' or '--snmp-version'
+* v1.1.0 (2017-TBD)
+  * Added support for rtt-type jitter with MOS and ICPIF thresholds and extensive perf data
+  * Removed sla tag suffix in perf data when checking only one entry

 ## Installation
 Requirements: